nus-cs2113-AY2021S1/tp/docs/team/lhydl.md

 ## Summary of Contributions
-This section details my contribution in this project.
-The detailed contributions can be found in subsequent sections.
+The following subsections detail my contributions in this project.

 ### Code Contributed
 * All the code contributed by me in this project can be found in this